subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 - Dashboard created in Power BI with GMV, AOV, and order counts.
 - Data source connected directly to Databricks Bronze (DirectQuery).
 - First insights available even before cleaning.
+   - Note: In Power BI Desktop, authenticate to Databricks using a Personal Access Token (Authentication method = Token).
+Use Server Hostname and HTTP Path from the cluster's JDBC/ODBC settings.

 **Tasks**:
 - Compute **GMV (Gross Merchandise Value)**.